Gymnastikos S. Larissas 1928 B.C.: History

 In the summer of 2017, Gymnastikos merged with Faros Keratsiniou, and then took Faros' place in the upcoming top-tier level Greek Basket League's 2017–18 season.
 Faros retained all of its amateur and junior clubs.
 Gymnastikos' club name then officially became Gymnastikos Syllogos Larissas Faros 2017, abbreviated as G.S.L.
 Faros 2017.
 In 2018, GSL merged with Ifaistos Limnou.
 Ifaistos later separated its history from Gymnastikos, and ultimately the club was closed down in 2020.
 Gymnastikos then retained all of its own history, under its current name of Gymnastikos S. Larissas 1928 B.C.

 Arenas

 Gymnastikos used the 2,000 seat capacity Alkazar Hall as its home arena for more than 20 years, until 1995, when the Larissa Neapolis Indoor Arena was opened.
-The club has since played its home games at the Larissa Neapolis, which can seat between 4,000 to 5,500 people for basketball games.
+The club has since played its home games at the Larissa Neapolis, which can seat between 4,000 and 5,500 people for basketball games.